 The Coronavirus Outbreak Prevention and Management Plan

-This draft plan has been signed off by the Director of Public Health, the Chief Executive and the Leader to guide our work to prevent and contain outbreaks and it will be submitted for approval by Hull City Council Cabinet Monday 27 July 2020.
+This plan guides our work to prevent and contain outbreaks, it was approved by Hull City Council Cabinet Monday 27 July 2020.

 The plan, developed by Hull City Council and its local partners in the city, describes how Coronavirus will be controlled at a local level in Hull.
 It defines the council’s role and how it will work with partners across the city to reduce risks of virus transmission, prevent outbreaks and deal with them when they occur.